Septien/WMN-IoT/README.md

 | Physical Layer |

 We will be implementing only the MAC, Network, and Transport Layers.
-The physical layer is already implemented by the LoRa devices and is not necessary to create one ourselves (in any case, a controller might be required).
+The physical layer is already implemented by the radio devices and is not necessary to create one ourselves, although a controller might be necessary.
 The application layer will be left to use in specific applications, we will  provide the necessary interface for the application to use the network.

-Currently, the network is intended to run on [RIOT OS] (https://www.riot-os.org) which already has a controller for the LoRa devices (specifically, the SX1276, the one considered for building up the network).
+Currently, the network is intended to run on [RIOT OS] (https://www.riot-os.org) and Linux.
+RIOT already provides driver implementations for different radios, and provide an common interface to accessing and configuring the devices.

 The network is intended to be hybrid: a backbone of static nodes with little resouce limitation, with a set of resource-constrained nodes.
 For the static nodes, we will have a concentrator, which is capable of